paulhager/smart-phase/README.md

 To achieve this, SmartPhase is able to incorporate parental genotype information as well as reads generated from DNA- or RNA-sequencing.
 Furthermore, it incorporates existing haplotype information and applies logical rules to exclude variant constellations that cannot be disease causing.

 Have a look at our publication [SmartPhase: Accurate and fast phasing of heterozygous variant pairs for genetic diagnosis of rare diseases](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007613) in *PLOS Computational Biology* to learn more about SmartPhase and its validation.
+If you use our tool, please cite the aformentioned paper.

 SmartPhase is offered as an executable JAR, but can also be compiled from its source code.
 The following documentation serves as a general overview and explanation of all its arguments and recommended values.